-Yolo Hospice encourages people to communicate with loved ones and physicians about their healthcare choices and priorities around serious illness and end-of-life decisions.
-By discussing end-of-life care and final arrangements, you can save yourself stress and give your loved ones a gift—the gift of knowing your preferences.
+Yolo Hospice encourages communication with loved ones and physicians about their healthcare choices and priorities around serious illness and end-of-life decisions.
+By discussing end-of-life care and final arrangements, you can save yourself stress and give your loved ones a wonderful gift — that of knowing your preferences in advance.

 Please explore the sections below to learn about the different options available.

 Think of Advance Directives as life on your terms.
 They are a way of making your voice heard when you no longer can speak.
 With Advance Directives, you can express how much care you do and do not want during serious illnesses and at the end of life.
 They also allow you to name someone to make decisions about your medical treatment if you are unable to make these decisions or choices for yourself.
 Advance Directives generally fall into three categories: health care proxy, durable power of attorney, and living will.

 Legal forms for Advanced Directives are available at your doctor’s office, hospital, health department, and your state’s department on aging.
 All 50 states and the District of Columbia have laws regarding Advance Directives.
 Documents must comply with the laws in your state.
 A list of the individual state legal requirements for advanced directives is available here.
 Once you make your decisions, it’s important that you sign and notarize these documents and give copies to your family, caregivers, and health care providers.